Navipro70/react-native-crypto-cpp/README.md

 ## Contributing

+If you need any specific function from Cryptopp++, please request it through an issue and it will implemented in the nearest time, or feel free to open a PR and it will be added to the library promptly.

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Limitations

+- This package supports only the **New Architecture** (Fabric + TurboModules)

 ## License